L.J. Bonham is a freelance author, novelist, and historian who lives in the Rocky Mountains with assorted critters.

 7. Know Your Rights as a Passenger

-8. What to do if Your Flight is Cancelled
+8. What to do if Your Flight is Canceled

 Keep an eye on the flight status boards located throughout the airport.
-If flights begin to show up as cancelled, prepare for yours as well.
-You can often get early notice by following your flight on the airline’s web site.
+If flights begin to show up as canceled, prepare for yours as well.
+You can often get early notice by following your flight on the airline’s website.

 Stay near the gate agent’s podium, so you can get in line quickly if they announce your flight’s cancellation.
 Treat the gate agent like solid gold; this is the person who will make or break your entire day at this moment.
 When you get face to face with the agent, you must ask for lodging.
 Some airlines won’t provide it unless you ask.
 Once you get your lodging voucher from the agent, check your priority for your new flight.